2019 Our Whole Lives–grade 8/9

 Our Whole Lives is a progressive approach to sexuality education that deals with the totality of human sexuality in a developmentally appropriate manner.
 It is based firmly on the values of self-worth, sexual health, responsibility, justice, and inclusivity.
 As a result, the program takes a stand on gender equity and the inclusion of gay, lesbian, bisexual, and transgender issues, which are often excluded from traditional curricula.
 Criteria for sexually healthy relationships are clearly laid out as yardsticks for making decisions.
 Our Whole Lives helps young people adopt these very human values, and it provides them with information and skills they need for life.”

 I’ve heard from more than one parent that their child is much less enthusiastic than their parents about the Our Whole Lives sexuality education class.
 Trepidation, hesitation, and downright disinterest is perfectly normal with this age group of kids—especially when the example of recent OWL graduates enthusing about their experience is lacking.
-Wherever they are in puberty, they’re highly unlikely to be sexually active or even thinking about the possibility in real terms.
+Wherever they are in development, they’re highly unlikely to be sexually active or even thinking about the possibility in real terms.
 Reactions to talking about sexuality with their peers can range from interest to embarrassment and everywhere in between.

-I would encourage parents of kids in grade 8 or above to consider this opportunity as one not to be missed and barring outright rebellion, to stress its importance.
+I would encourage parents of kids in grade 8 or above to consider this opportunity as one not to be missed and have conversations to stress its importance.
 Facilitators are prepared to see reluctance, embarrassment and eye-rolls.
 We can take the long-view, whereas that is developmentally difficult for youth.
 The experience of both OWL facilitators and participants of the past is that initial reluctance is replaced by at least appreciation and even enthusiasm as the course moves on.
 I have never heard of a participant regretting having been a part of Our Whole Lives, I have heard regret from youth who have missed out on it.
 The adults who train as facilitators and the parents of participants universally comment that they wish they had this kind of education when they were young.

 Don’t just take my words for it: